pikdum/blog/content/posts/thistle-tea/index.md

 This whole part is well documented, but I still ran into some issues with the cryptography.
 Luckily, I found a blog post and an accompanying Elixir implementation, so I was able to substitute my broken cryptography with working cryptography.
 Without that, I would've been stuck at this part for a very long time (maybe forever).
-Still wasn't able to get login working on day 1, but I was close.
+Wasn't able to get login working on day 1, but I was close.

 Links: